 POLICY H6: USE OF STREET LIGHTING - Development must limit the impact of light pollution, including from security lights and from artificial externally visible light sources.

 The use of on-street lighting will be appropriate and sympathetic to the context and consistent with the density and output of the lighting used in the surrounding area.
 Street and curtilage lighting in new development should be at low level only and controlled so that wildlife (specifically bats) is not harmed.
-No additional street lighting within Saddington village is required.
-Any new or replacement street lights or curtilage lights should use LED (or better, for low energy and lifetime) sources and be adequately shaded to prevent upwards light-spill.
+Any new or replacement street lights or curtilage lights are strongly encouraged to use LED (or better, for low energy and lifetime) sources and be adequately shaded to prevent upwards light-spill.

 Environment